Wix vs WordPress — Which is Better?

 The ‘Wix Owner’ mobile app

 In terms of user reviews, both mobile apps have been well received.
 In the iOS app store, the Wix Owner app scores 4.7 stars out of 5 and the WordPress app is rated 4.6 stars out of 5.
-In the Google Play Store, both iOS and Android the Wix Owner and WordPress apps ratings of 4.3 each.
+In the Google Play Store, both the Wix Owner and WordPress apps ratings of 4.3 each.

 Overall, it’s fair to say that Wix is the winner in the mobile app department — because unlike the WordPress one, no special setup process is required to get the Wix app working.